russellromney/brain-plasma/README.md

 6. Quickly create, switch between, and remove unique namespaces while requiring only one backend instance of `plasma_store`

 ## Potential use cases
-* Access large data objects quickly in a data-intensive application
+* Access small or large data objects quickly in a data-intensive application
 * Keep test values intact while restarting some process over and over again
 * Share data between callbacks in Ploty Dash (or any other Python backend)
 * Share data between Jupyter Notebooks